-But staffing a team with industry experts isn't enough to reach your goals—you need to ensure that your star employees can work together, Bariso writes.
+But staffing a team with industry experts isn’t enough to reach your goals—you need to ensure that your star employees can work together, writes Bariso.
 Emotional intelligence is key to a productive team, he adds.
-Strong interpersonal skills will help your team handle pressure, build cooperative working relationships, and drive the organization towards success, according to a 2017 article in Harvard Business Review.
+Strong interpersonal skills will help your team handle pressure, build cooperative working relationships, and drive the institution towards success, according to a 2017 article in Harvard Business Review.

 2: Adopt a growth mindset

-High-performing teams are eager to learn new things and experiment, Bariso writes.
-If your team isn't focused on growth, they may get stuck in outdated constraints, he adds.
-Leaders can foster risk-taking and innovation by listening to employees' ideas and making them feel that their suggestions are valuable, recommends Marti Wolf, chief culture officer at MailChimp.
+High-performing teams are eager to learn new things and experiment, writes Bariso.
+If your team isn’t focused on growth, they may get stuck in outdated constraints, he adds.
+Leaders can foster risk-taking and innovation by listening to employees’ ideas and making them feel that their suggestions are valuable, recommends Marti Wolf, chief culture officer at MailChimp.

 3: Play the long game

-Rome wasn't built in a day—and your challenges won't be solved in a day, either, Bariso writes.
+Rome wasn’t built in a day—and your challenges won’t be solved in a day, either, writes Bariso.
 Building your resilience, however, can help you stay motivated to cross that finish line.
-One way to improve your resilience is to reflect on ways that you've already been resilient in the past, says Meg Jay, a clinical psychologist (Bariso, Inc. Magazine, 2/15; Business Wire release, 2/15).
+One way to improve your resilience is to reflect on ways that you’ve already been resilient in the past, says Meg Jay, a clinical psychologist.

 University presidents need bold strategy to differentiate themselves in an increasingly competitive market.